adhie1337/linq-tutorial/README.md

 ### excercise-linq-basics-008
 The next dictionary you will need for your work is one that maps the Luck enum value to the number of horses there are in the enumerable.
 Google `Linq group by` for a hint.
 Notice that there are separate tests for method and query syntax solutions.

+### excercise-linq-basics-009
+Note the new type `Bet` in `LinqTutorial.Implementation/Stables/Bet.cs`.

+We have now horses as well as bets for the horses.
+If the horse is lucky the bet amount counts as positive, negative otherwise.
+Your task is to determine much win/loss there is for each bet.
+To determine that, you will need to join the two data sets together.
+Google both `Linq join query syntax` and `Linq join method syntax` for hints.

 ## To check the solution You have:
 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise: